 Christopher Lee Heard ’03

-Christopher Lee Heard was an engineering freshman from Houston, Texas.
+Christopher Lee Heard was an engineering freshman from Houston.

-Christopher was a focused and determined young man who had a larger-than-life personality.
-Throughout high school and his first semester at Texas A&M, he participated in every activity possible from swimming to sharpshooting to being a cadet.
-Growing up in Texas, Christopher enjoyed singing along with country music and two-stepping.
+He was a determined and focused young man who had a larger-than-life personality.
+Throughout high school and his first semester at Texas A&M, he participated in various activities, from swimming to sharpshooting to being a cadet.
+Growing up in Texas, Christopher enjoyed two-stepping and singing along to country music.

-Christopher had an immense desire to selflessly help others and inspired his peers to trust him and follow his lead.
+Christopher had an immense desire to help others, and he inspired his peers to trust him and follow his lead.
 He used his warm personality, keen sense of humor and spirit to make a special place in the hearts of many, including his brothers and parents.

-The day before the collapse of the Bonfire, Christopher registered to join the Marines after graduation, which was one of his life-long dreams.
-Even as the Bonfire began to collapse, Christopher began to warn those below him, concerned about their well-being before his.
+The day before the collapse of the Bonfire Stack, Christopher registered to join the Marines after graduation, which was one of his life-long dreams.
+Even as the Bonfire began to collapse, Christopher warned those below him, concerned about their well-being before his own.

-Timothy Doran Kerlee, Jr. was the 12th student to pass away after stack fell.
-A mechanical engineering sophomore, Timothy was a bright student with a passion for Texas A&M. He was a member of the Corps of Cadets, Squadron 16, a teacher to anyone who needed help and a friend to each person he met.
+Timothy Doran Kerlee Jr. was a mechanical engineering sophomore from Barlett, Tennessee.
+Timothy was a bright student with a passion for Texas A&M. He was a member of the Corps of Cadets, a teacher to anyone who needed help and a friend to each person he met.

 Timothy left a legacy bigger than himself.
-He was the youngest student who passed away, but his selfless nature attests to how wise, kind and compassionate he was.
+His selfless nature attests to how wise, kind and compassionate he was.
 Beneath the fallen logs, Timothy lay pinned, but rather than letting rescue workers free him, he used his vantage point to direct first responders to five students he could see, shouting out, “Help my buddies first.”
-Timothy was taken to the hospital and lived long enough to see his family and friends before he passed away, with a pair of Aggie Boots and a saber by his hospital bed.
+Timothy was taken to the hospital and lived long enough to see his family and friends before he passed away, with a pair of boots and a saber by his hospital bed.

 Lucas John Kimmel ’03

-Lucas John Kimmel was a biomedical sciences freshman from Corpus Christi and a member of the Corps of Cadets D-2 company.
+Lucas John Kimmel was a biomedical sciences freshman from Corpus Christi and a member of Company D-2 in the Corps of Cadets.

-Lucas had dreams of traveling and partaking in adventures in every corner of the world, but most of all he enjoyed camping with his family.
+Lucas had dreams of traveling and partaking in adventures on every corner of the world, but what he enjoyed most of all was camping with his family.
 Lucas always made time to visit his family and spend time with those he loved, including his dog, Maverick.
-His love for animals grew day by day as he spent time with Maverick, resulting in his decision to enroll in Texas A&M in 1999 to become a veterinarian.
+His love for animals grew day by day as he spent time with Maverick, resulting in his decision to enroll at Texas A&M in 1999 with hopes of becoming a veterinarian.

-Lucas’ love for adventure and nature sparked his interest in the Bonfire tradition that carried on to the day he became an Aggie.
+Lucas’ love for adventure and nature sparked his interest in the Bonfire tradition that carried on throughout his time in Aggieland.

 Bryan Allan McClain ’02

-Bryan Allan McClain is remembered by family and friends as a passionate and loyal friend who lived fearlessly.
+Bryan Allan McClain, an agriculture freshman, will be remembered by family and friends as a passionate and loyal friend who lived fearlessly.

-Bryan knew there was one school and one school only that he wanted to attend —Texas A&M. Bryan decided he wanted to join the Corps of Cadets after he participated in “Spend a night with the Corps” program during his senior year of high school.
-He fiercely believed in the idea that the Corps were the “Keepers of The Spirit” and embodied that on a daily basis by how he lived his life.
+Bryan knew there was one school and one school only that he wanted to attend — Texas A&M. Bryan decided he wanted to join the Corps of Cadets after he participated in the “Spend the night with the Corps” program during his senior year of high school.
+He fiercely believed in the idea that the cadets were the “Keepers of The Spirit” and lived his life with that mentality.

-Bryan was an agriculture freshman from San Antonio, Texas.
-His neighbors described him as “the kind of kid you’d like your little brother, son or nephew to grow into.”
+Bryan was from San Antonio, and his neighbors described him as “the kind of kid you’d like your little brother, son or nephew to grow into.”

-On Bryan’s portal at Bonfire Memorial, there is an inscription that reads, “It was said by many, that Bryan had put more into his 19 years of life than a person 80 years old.”
+On Bryan’s portal at the Bonfire Memorial, the inscription reads, “It was said by many, that Bryan had put more into his 19 years of life than a person 80 years old.”

 Chad Anthony Powell ’03